-Parents’ Voice is an online network of parents who are interested in improving the food and activity environments of Australian children.
+Parents’ Voice is an online movement of parents who are interested in improving the food and physical activity environments of Australian children.

 Latest from Parents’ Voice

 Rachel wanted to introduce a healthy food policy for her twins' primary school canteen after she noticed that it was ‘kind of average' and left a lot of room for improvement.
 She started out by writing letters to the school council with her ideas, but it was only during a conversation with the school's principal that she was advised to actually sit on the school council to get the issues on the school's agenda.
 Rachel knew that she would not get very far without the support of the wider school community, so she and the school council surveyed school parents on what they saw as important for food in schools.
 What came out of that was a desire for a focus on health and environmental sustainability.
 Rachel and the school council then began researching existing school food policies and related programs in other schools to shape theirs.
 The policy went back and forth many times for review between the council, parents and staff before receiving the final seal of approval.
 Rachel has learned that nothing is going to happen overnight, and if you want to improve a problem, you must be willing to get involved with the solutions.